Jozkee/corefx/src/System.Text.Json/docs/ReferenceHandling_spec.md

 2. We are merging the Json.Net types [`ReferenceLoopHandling`]("https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_ReferenceLoopHandling.htm") and [`PreserveReferencesHandling`]("https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_PreserveReferencesHandling.htm") (we are also not including the granularity on this one) into one single class; `ReferenceHandling`.
 3. While Immutable types and `System.Array`s can be Serialized with Preserve semantics, they will not be supported when trying to Deserialize them as a reference.
 4. Value types, such as structs that contain preserve semantics, will not be supported when Deserialized as well.
-5. Additional features, such as Converter support, `ReferenceResolver`, `JsonPropertyAttribute.IsReference` and `JsonPropertyAttribute.ReferenceLoopHandling`,  that build on top of `ReferenceLoopHandling` and `PreserveReferencesHandling` were considered but they will not be included in this first effort.
+5. Additional features, such as Converter support, `ReferenceResolver`, `JsonPropertyAttribute.IsReference` and `JsonPropertyAttribute.ReferenceLoopHandling`,  that build on top of `ReferenceLoopHandling` and `PreserveReferencesHandling` were considered but they can be added in the future based on customer requests.
 6. We are still looking for evidence that backs up supporting `ReferenceHandling.Ignore`, this option will not ship if said evidence is not found.